 The class discussion on Wednesday and Thursday will revolve around the most salient disputes decided under the GATS.
 These disputes will help us understand the following core legal elements of the GATS: (1) applicability of the GATS and the interpretation of the Schedules of Commitments; (2) the most-favoured nation (MFN) obligation under Article II; (3) the national treatment obligation under Article XVII; (4) market access obligations under Article XVI and (5) general exceptions under Article XIV and the Annex on Financial Services.
+We will also discuss (6) the recently agreed-upon disciplines on Domestic Regulation.

-On Thursday, we will focus more specifically - although not exclusively - on elements (4) and (5).
+On Thursday, we will focus more specifically - although not exclusively - on elements (4), (5), and (6).